kiancchen/Vending-Machine/Sprint3Report.md

 - Attendance: Cheng Chen.
 Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
 - Content:
   - Identify the Sprint Goal
-  - Discuss the data structure of cancelled feature and report feature
+  - Discuss how the previous data structure adapted to the new features
   - Refine, prioritize and assign tasks to team members
   - Produce the Sprint Backlog